ACE Scholars Services

 To serve, engage, and empower students.

-Associated Students, Inc. (ASI) is a nonprofit auxiliary organization that exists to provide services to students.
+Associated Students, Inc. (ASI) is a nonprofit, student-run auxiliary organization that exists to provide services to students.
 ASI goals are to participate in shared governance of the University and offer programs and services that enrich the co-curricular experiences of students.
-ASI is governed by a 17-student member Board of Directors that is elected each spring and serves for one year beginning in May.
+ASI is governed by a 17-student member Board of Directors that is elected/appointed each spring and serves for one year beginning in May.

 Programs and Services

-Each student pays the student body fee each semester to Associated Students, Inc. The funds are allocated to provide quality experiences for students outside of the classroom.
-ASI operates the ASI Community Centers (Gender Equity Center and LGBTQA Pride Center), which provide programs, education, advocacy, and community space for students.
-Campus Activities Board provides students with a wide variety of activities and programs geared toward increasing the quality of life on campus, including annual traditions such as The Ball, Alternative Spring Break, and Festival 78.
-The Board of Directors serves as the official voice to express student opinions and protect the rights and interests of students.
-ASI also offers accounting and banking services to recognized student organizations, event funding for student organizations, funds for students attending professional conferences, and free faxing for students.
+Students become members of ASI when they pay their student body fee.
+The funds are allocated to provide quality experiences for students outside of the classroom.
+The Campus Activities Board organizes a diverse variety of activities and programs geared toward increasing the quality of student life on campus, including annual traditions such as Alternative Spring Break and Festival 78.
+The Board of Directors serves as the official voice to express student opinions, foster awareness of student issues, and protect the rights and interests of students.
+The Cougar Pantry serves all CSUSM students in an effort to decrease food insecurity on campus.
+The pantry stocks a variety of dry and canned goods, limited produce, milk, and toiletries.
+ASI also offers accounting services to recognized student organizations, free faxing for students, and various funding opportunities for students and student organizations.

+Become a voice of student service, engagement, and empowerment at California State University San Marcos.
 Associated Students, Inc. offers many opportunities for students to get involved through participation in our programs and services, student employment, and service on the ASI Board of Directors.
-For more information, visit our web site at www.csusm.edu/asi or stop by our offices and centers on the third floor of the University Student Union.
+For more information, visit our website at www.csusm.edu/asi or stop by our office on the third floor of the University Student Union in Suite 3700.

 Student Life & Leadership